 Ramsi's Cafe on the World is one of my favorite places to eat, it's offers a

 wide variety of ethnic food.
-The Bristol Bar and Grill is right up
+Editor's note: Ramsi's looks like a great place for Sunday Brunch.
+The Bristol Bar and Grille is right up

 Avalon which is upscale contemporary American cuisine.
 The Avalon